Is BYD in South Africa? Everything You Need to Know About BYD’s Explosive Growth

 2. The Perfect South African Storm

-Several factors have aligned to make 6 BYD’s breakout year:
+Several factors have aligned to make 2024-2025 BYD’s breakout period:

-- Rising petrol prices: Petrol now R24-R26/liter – electricity at R5.15/kWh is 79% cheaper
+- Rising petrol prices: Petrol prices fluctuate between R24-R26/litre – electricity at R5.15/kWh is 79% cheaper

-- Load shedding adaptation: South Africans now have solar + battery systems that charge EVs during the day
+- Load-shedding adaptation: South Africans now have solar + battery systems that charge EVs during the day

 - Economic uncertainty: Families want predictable transport costs (electricity) vs volatile fuel prices